pulibrary/pulibrary.github.io/_posts/moving-rails-apps-off-webpacker.md

 ### Importmaps

+The new default option for new projects serving javascript in Rails 7 is Importmaps.
 Importmaps is supposed to allow you to manage your javascript dependencies without having node installed.
 It's the simplest of the new options so on DLS we tried it with our simplest rails app.
 Like all our other apps, this one uses our vue.js-based design system, [lux](https://github.com/pulibrary/lux).
 We got